- BSX Insight

 Light and high GI will help you digest it quickly and not feel like a rock.

-What to Eat Before Running a Half-Marathon
+Before Running a Half-Marathon

 Try different recipes to find the best for medium-length runs.

 You’re in a grey area for runs that last 60-90 minutes.
 This is where the “one-size fits all” mentality doesn’t work.
 Some runners may prefer to go out with a full stomach.
 Some runners are more likely to feel hungry halfway through their run and opt for a pre-run snack.

 Another consideration is the intensity of your workout or run.
 You might find that the 90-minute run you are going for is less intense than the one you did a few hours ago.
 In this case, your last meal may be sufficient to sustain you.
 Simple carbs might be a good idea to maintain your energy levels if the same 90-minute run includes some hill repeats or tempo repeats.

 You can make a smoothie, a banana, or some dates to go with it.
 Peanut butter can be added to a banana if you run quickly after getting up.
 A few almonds and dates can be added to make a delicious pre-run snack.